Expo is also open source, so you don't have to trust us to stick to that plan.

 Push notifications work right out of the box across both iOS and Android, using a single, unified API.
 You don't have to set up APNS and GCM/FCM or configure ZeroPush or anything like that.
 We think we've made this as easy as it can be right now.

 This can take a long time to get set up properly yourself, but you should be able to get it working in 10 minutes or less on Expo.

-All Expo apps can be updated in seconds by just clicking Publish in Expo Dev Tools.
+All Managed apps can be updated in seconds by just clicking Publish in Expo Dev Tools.
 You don't have to set anything up; it just works this way.
-If you aren't using Expo, you'd either use Microsoft Code Push or roll your own solution for this problem.
+If you aren't on a Managed project, you'd either use Microsoft Code Push or roll your own solution for this problem.